callahanchris/callahanchris.github.io/source/_posts/2014-09-18-getting-started-with-rspec.markdown

 end
 ```

-Here we're instantiating a new `Espresso` object, and setting up an expectation that this drink is named "espresso".
+Here we're instantiating a new `Espresso` object and setting up an expectation that the `#name` method will return the value "espresso" when it is sent to an instance of the `Espresso` class.
 We run `rspec` and the test fails.

 ```bash
 $ rspec